-In 2001, the American Indian Graduate Center Scholars (AIGCS) was selected as one of the four partner organizations for the Gates Millennium Scholars Program by UNCF, the program administrator.
-Collectively, the American Indian Graduate Center Scholars (AIGCS), the Hispanic Scholarship Fund (HSF), the Asian and Pacific Islander American Scholarship Fund (APIASF) and the United Negro College Fund (UNCF) have provided scholarship opportunities and support to 20,000 students from low-income backgrounds.
-Three thousand outstanding American Indian and Alaska Native students from federal and state recognized tribes throughout the United Stated have been awarded the Gates Millennium Scholarship and supported throughout their educational journey by AIGCS.
+In 2001, American Indian Graduate Center Scholars was selected as one of the four partner organizations for the Gates Millennium Scholars Program by UNCF, the program administrator.
+Collectively, American Indian Graduate Center Scholars, Hispanic Scholarship Fund (HSF), Asian and Pacific Islander American Scholarship Fund (APIASF) and the United Negro College Fund (UNCF) have provided scholarship opportunities and support to 20,000 students from low-income backgrounds.

 The class of 2016 was the final cohort of Gates Millennium Scholars, as the program funded by the Bill & Melinda Gates Foundation met its goal of selecting 20,000 students from low-income backgrounds.

 For more information about the Gates Millennium Scholars Program, please contact American Indian Graduate Center Scholars at 1-866-884-7007 or email us at firstname.lastname@example.org.